 Ara Irititja works collaboratively with many Aboriginal organisations on the vast Anangu Pitjantjatjara Yankunytjatjara (APY) lands of the far north west South Australia.
 These include all Anangu schools and tertiary education centres, Ngaanyatjarra Pitjantjatjara Yankunytjatjara (NPY) Women’s Council, Anangu Pitjantjatjara (AP) Services, AP Land Council, Anangu Pitjantjatjara Yankunytjatjara (APY) Land Management, PY Media, Nganampa Health Council, APY Art Centre Collective and community art centres.
 Many of these organisations give access to Ara Irititja.

-The main Ara Irititja office is in Adelaide, South Australia in rooms provided by the South Australian Museum.
-From 2007, the SA Museum has taken on a greater role in its support of the project.
-With on-going funding from the State Government of South Australia, a full-time position for Ara Irititja has been created within the Museum staff.
+The main Ara Irititja office is in Adelaide, South Australia in facilities provided by the South Australian Museum as in-kind support.
+From 2008 – 2020, the SA Museum took on a greater role in its support of the project.
+With on-going funding from the State Government of South Australia, a full-time position for Ara Irititja was created within the Museum staff.
 Work on the central database of the digital archive (the mothership), the majority of digital item preparation, the physical storage of many tens of thousands of historical and cultural items, and administration of the project is carried out there.
 John Dallwitz manages the overall project from Adelaide.
 Dora Dallwitz works with John overseeing all the multi-media digitising, adding it to the archive and managing archival materials.
 There is also an office in Alice Springs in which Linda Rive liaises with NPY organisations and has regular contact with Anangu, working with them, adding data, family genealogies and language material.

-The Executive of the Ara Irititja Aboriginal Corporation guides Ara Irititja.
+In 2020 Ara Irititja came under the umbrella of Aṉangu Pitjantjatjara Yankunytjatjara (APY) https://www.anangu.com.au/en/ and its Executive Board guides the project.
 Douglas Mann of Rightside Response manages the Keeping Culture KMS.

 The Ara Irititja project is a strong growing project which